 I dropped from Street and passed the duo from Nye and another pair with a dog before reaching the split to Nye.
 The descent back to the valley went by quickly.
 I managed to get a better view from the one clearing on the descent.
 I passed one more pair as I neared Indian Pass Brook.

 |Looking down Indian Pass Brook|

 I originally planned to call it a day, but made it to valley much quicker than I expected.
 I decided to climb Mt.
 Jo.
 I never climbed it before.
 The 2,876' peak stood only .7 miles from my route.
 It's part of another hiking challenge called the Lake Placid 9ers.
 I figured I'd climb it at some point and this seemed like a good time to check it out.

 Despite its modest elevation, Mt Jo is a rather rugged little peak.
 I climbed the most direct route via the Short Trail.
 It gained 700' in only .7 miles, so it was rather steep at parts.
 Steep stairs bridged the worst areas, but the terrain was rockier and more consistently difficult than either Nye or Street.

 |Stairs/ ladders heading toward Mt Jo|

 Given its relatively short distance and proximity to the Adirondack Loj, I passed quite a few groups on Mt.
 Jo, many of them with smaller kids.
-Even with more than 1,000' less elevation than Nye or Street, Mt.
+Even though it stands more than 1,000' lower in elevation than Nye or Street, Mt.
 Jo's rocky summit is bare with excellent views into the High Peaks Wilderness.
 The round trip added only 40 minutes to my day.